 - A 3d2n camping trip in Naranag (inclusive of meals and transportation)

 - Bus tickets from Srinagar to Delhi

 - An airport transfer in Delhi

 The price he offered was reasonable.
-It wasn’t too expensive and wasn’t ridiculously cheap either, otherwise we would have seen it as a red flag.
+It wasn’t too expensive but wasn’t ridiculously cheap either, otherwise we would have seen it as a red flag.

 Behind his father’s back, Jaz smoked one joint after another, sharing it with our driver, Mansoor.
 My partner and I don’t smoke but we generally tolerate people who do.
 However, Jaz thought it was fun to blow the smoke in our faces and laugh at our ‘cute reaction’.
 When we didn’t find it as amusing as he did, he simply did it again, and again, saying, “Sorry, it’s my habit”.

-As it turned out, our “full-day” Srinagar tour lasted only a few hours because the weather was ‘too hot’ for him.
+As it turned out, our ‘full-day’ Srinagar tour lasted only a few hours because the weather was ‘too hot’ for him.
 We also ended up going to an expensive restaurant that he insisted on and having to pay for his lunch (which he said he would pay back later but never did).
-Now I don’t have a problem with buying someone lunch, but don’t tell me you’re going to pay me back if you never intended to.
+Now I don’t have a problem with buying someone lunch, but don’t tell me you’re going to pay me back if you don’t intend to.